Nigeria Women's Premier League 2020 season gets kick-off date | Goal.com

 In her remarks, NWFL chairperson Aisha Falode lauded the Edo state government for its huge support to women's football, including the approval of equal pay for the state men and women's clubs.

-"In 2019, Edo state accommodated us, for the NWFL Pro-League and the Amateur League, and we are back for our AGM/Congress in 2020," Falode said stakeholders and media at the congress.
+"In 2019, Edo state accommodated us, for the NWFL Pro-League and the Amateur League, and we are back for our AGM/Congress in 2020," Falode told stakeholders and media at the congress.

 "This is a reflection of the fact that Edo is fast becoming the home of modern women's football in Nigeria.
 Let me also note that Edo Queens is the only club in Nigeria and indeed the world that is enjoying pay parity with their male counterparts Insurance FC.